Theodore Haupt: A new direction

 In 1942, Haupt married a school teacher, Miriam Diehl.
 Her steady employment sustained the couple financially.
-Haupt and his wife purchased a house in Peekskill, New York in 1941 and in 1948 moved to San Miguel de Allende, an artist's community in Mexico.
+Haupt and his wife purchased a house on Pleasant Road Lake Peekskill, New York in 1941 and in 1948 moved to San Miguel de Allende, an artist's community in Mexico.
 Haupt became increasingly engrossed in that country's cultural contrasts, an interest that expressed itself in paintings and sculptures of this period.
-While in Mexico the couple built a house and adopted two children, Gloria and Maricella.
+While in Mexico the couple built a house and adopted two children, Gloria and Maricella ("Mari").
 After Miriam's unfortunate early death, her pension continued to sustain the artist as the demand for illustration lessened.

 Now in a financial position to walk away from the machinations of the art market, Haupt embarked upon an extended period of renewed investigation and experimentation, working his way through abstract, color-drenched, non-representational painting styles and developing a series of Surrealist-inspired canvases.
 Haupt later investigated chromatic vibrations and dynamic optical effects in a series of compelling Op Art canvases.
 His career began as a realistic portrait painter and he often returned to that subject matter, reinterpreting the process each time in light of his stylistic investigations.